 What is it?

 Iodine is an essential nutrient that our body depends on the consumption of it through food + supplements.
-The best sources of iodine are…
+The best sources are…

 - Table Salt

 This nutrient is used to make thyroid hormones, which regulates your metabolism, heart rate, and temperature.

 Two major consequences for women that have lower levels are possible infertility and poor fetal neurodevelopment.
 Because your needs are greater during pregnancy, supplements are necessary.
 Therefore, if you are planning to get pregnant in the near future is it never too early to start building up your levels.
 In the JAMA, it states that a deficiency can cause infertility…

 Compared with women with normal iodine levels or mild iodine deficiency, women with iodine-creatine ratios lower than 50 μg/g had a 46% lower chance of becoming pregnant in any menstrual cycle.

 Below is a list of a few other consequences that deficiency can lead to: